From localized to well-mixed: How commuter interactions shape disease spread: Discrete results

 Let's work in the limit where the discreteness of the lattice is apparent.
 When the step size is larger than the characteristic commuting length, the diagonal entries of $\mathbf{P}$ dominate, so the infection spreads slower than the results obtained by diffusion.
 See figure \ref{fig:1Ddiscrete}a.
 The offset time is reduced because a larger step size means the growth term dominates the diffusion term early on.
 Note that the value of $\langle x^2 \rangle$ used for the analytical result is that obtained from the continuous function $G(|\vec{x}|)$.
 Infection waves are still observed at late times, but with a speed less than \eqref{eq:speed}.

 An additional complication which arises on maps is that counties may all be different sizes.
-Because the distance to a smaller neighboring county center will be less than that to a larger neighboring county, the probability to travel to a smaller county will be greater.
+Because the distance to the center of a neighboring county with smaller area will be less than the distance to the center of a neighboring county with larger area, the probability to travel to a smaller county will be greater.
 This effect is demonstrated in figure \ref{fig:1Ddiscrete}b where a non-uniform county spacing causes the disease to drift rightward.

 These complications highlight the care that one must take when applying the model to maps.
 Unlike some biological systems where discreteness is a relevant feature that leads to interesting spreading phenomena \cite{Dieterle_Amir_2021}, the spread of disease should not depend on county borders, so these effects must be artificial.
 The problem arises because the commuting distribution is defined in continuous space $G(|\vec{y}-\Vec{x}|)$, but the populations ($N_n, I_n, $ etc.) are defined for discrete systems.
 In order to construct the commuting probabilities between counties, we assumed the form \eqref{eq:mobility} where $\Vec{x}_n, \vec{x}_m$ are the county centers.
 This is a good estimate when $\Delta x$ is small, but in cases where $\Delta x$ is large, our expressions should involve integrals over the county area.
 There are two solutions.
 Of course, if the commuting probabilities or commuting fluxes between counties are known, then guessing a form such as \eqref{eq:mobility} is unnecessary, and solving the discrete model \eqref{eq:CommuterModelSIR} is appropriate.
 For the purposes of our theory where we are investigating the role of different gravity models, one can coarse grain the populations so that the continuum approximation holds, find the density fields using \eqref{eq:iC}, then integrate the fields over the county area to obtain $S_n, I_n, R_n$.
 In the next section, when we apply the model to the United States, we find the qualitative results of our continuum theory to hold when naively applying \eqref{eq:mobility}, so at the cost of not getting quantitative agreement with our analytic results, we will use the simpler approach of evaluating the commuting probability at the center of population of each county.